presto8/hydra/README.md

 - Ability to backup essential information to paper copy
 - Easy migration in or out: backup data is managed by the underlying backup programs, so you are able to start or stop using hydra any time you want.
+- Full logging for easier audit and troubleshooting

 ## Philosophies